Skip to main content

 Secure Stream Recording API

-The Secure Stream Recording Service provides an API to setup a webrtc video stream, create a recording, and deliver the recording data to a user controlled destination.
+The Secure Stream Recording Service provides an API to setup a WebRTC video stream, create a recording, and deliver the recording data to a user controlled destination.
 Furthermore an authentication service is included which allows to create authentication tokens with different kind of permissions.

 info